sgithubuser/JaveTraining1.1/README.md

 4. Task 4 - Task 4: Perform navigations and custom assertions(if-else)
 5. Task 5 - Wait ( This Is done on GLOBAL LEVEL, added it in selenium helper class as well as in base class for ease)

-There was 1 Task Mentioned in [Link Text]([URL](https://10pearlsweb-my.sharepoint.com/:w:/r/personal/mubbashir_shakil_10pearls_com/_layouts/15/Doc.aspx?sourcedoc=%7B85AC1AE9-B996-421D-BE3A-E252AAAE2757%7D&file=Selenium-assignment-2.docx&action=default&mobileredirect=true))
+There was 1 Task Mentioned in [2nd - Assignment]([URL](https://10pearlsweb-my.sharepoint.com/:w:/r/personal/mubbashir_shakil_10pearls_com/_layouts/15/Doc.aspx?sourcedoc=%7B85AC1AE9-B996-421D-BE3A-E252AAAE2757%7D&file=Selenium-assignment-2.docx&action=default&mobileredirect=true))
 This is done named as Task6  in src >> test >> java >> testscrips